TM Hughes & Son offer domestic and commercial rewiring to the residents and business owners of Essex.

 If your property is under thirty years old, it’s unlikely it requires rewiring.
 An inspection is recommended if one hasn’t been undertaken in the last ten years.
 We’ll be happy to inspect your property’s electrical system.

 (Please note if you’re a landlord renting a property, you must have your property inspected at the start of every tenancy or every five years)

 An older property more than 30 years old probably has old wiring.
 If the wiring is over 30 years old, it doesn’t necessarily need replacing.
-Old wiring can deteriorate rapidly under certain circumstances (for example damp walls).
-An inspection with testing will establish if old wiring is safe.
-If old and damaged wiring is found a full or partial rewiring me be needed.
+Old wiring can deteriorate rapidly under certain circumstances (for example, damp walls).
+An inspection with testing will establish if the old wiring is safe.
+If old and damaged wiring is found, a full or partial rewiring me be needed.

 When To Consider A Rewire

-If you have any of the following components in your existing electrical system, are experiencing certain issues or are planning an extensive refurbishment, then it’s time to consider the rewiring of your property.
+If you have any of the following components in your existing electrical system, are experiencing certain issues or are planning an extensive refurbishment.
+It’s time to consider the rewiring of your property.

 Old Fuse Boxes